teelinsan/aclpubcheck-gui/README.md

 docker build -t aclpubcheck-gui . docker run -p 7860:7860 aclpubcheck-gui
 ```
 The application will be available at [http://localhost:7860](http://localhost:7860).
 You can customize the port number by changing the last line of the Dockerfile and run again the commands above.
+The application has been tested on an amd64 platform.